kayajepson/Pupster/README.md

 ## Support and contact details

-_If you have any questions or concerns please contact us at PupsterEpicodusTeam@gmail.com_
+_If you have any questions or concerns please contact us._

 ## Technologies Used